pylipp/financeager/README.md

     > fina list --month 7
     > fina list --month 03

-The aforementioned `financeager` commands operate on the default database (named by the current year, e.g. 2017) unless another period is specified by the `--period` flag.
+The aforementioned `financeager` commands operate on the default database (`main`) unless another pocket is specified by the `--pocket` flag.

-    > fina add xmas-gifts -42 --date 12-23 --period 2016
+    > fina add xmas-gifts -42 --date 12-23 --pocket personal

-*Copy* an entry from one database to another by specifying entry ID and source/destination period:
+*Copy* an entry from one database to another by specifying entry ID and source/destination pocket:

     > fina copy 1 --source 2017 --destination 2018